gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 \indent In each of these situations, the sex of the athletes has the potential to cause misleading conclusions if ignored.
-There are two ways that this could occur -- if we did not measure it then we would have no hope to account for it OR we could have measured it but not adjusted for it in our results, as I did initially.
+There are two ways that this could occur -- if we did not measure it then we would have no hope to account for it OR we could have measured it but not adjusted for it in our results, as was done initially.
 We distinguish between these two situations by defining the impacts of this additional variable as either a confounding or lurking variable: